lucgiffon/pycle/README.md

 ## Installation instructions

-### Prerequisite
+### Prerequisites
 - g++ must be installed on your machine
+- python version = 3.9
+- install torch by following [these instructions](https://pytorch.org/get-started/locally/) according to your local configuration

 To work with this repository, you must:

 - create a clean python environment;
-- install torch by following [these instructions](https://pytorch.org/get-started/locally/) according to your local configuration;
 - clone this repository;
 - go to the root folder and type: